XRPLF/xrpl-dev-portal/content/rippled-setup.md

            }
         }

-2. Fund the account by sending it at least 25 XRP
+2. Fund the account by sending it at least 25 XRP.

-3. Set the account domain field to the your domain with ripple.txt
+3. Set the `Domain` field of the account to match the domain hosting your ripple.txt.

   For example, this can be done using [ripple-cli](https://www.npmjs.com/package/ripple-cli):